 The brackets indicate the inclusion of the Diffie-Hellman public values when doing PFS with FILS shared key authentication; there are no Diffie-Hellman public values to include otherwise.

-If authentication is deemed a failure, KCK, KEK, TK and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
+If authentication is deemed a failure, ICK, KEK, TK and the PTKSA shall be irretrievably deleted and the AP shall return an Authentication frame with a status code set to 112 (Authentication rejected due to FILS authentication failure).
 If PMKSA caching was not being employed for this failed authentication attempt, the PMKSA shall also be deleted.
 If PMKSA caching was being used, the cached PMKSA may not be deleted.

 Instruct the editor to modify section 12.12.2.6.3 as indicated: